 Often an attempt is made to protect the system from interference by means of mains filters.
 However, this protection is very limited, as system filters work systemically only at very high frequency ranges and can in fact negatively affect the dynamics of a system.
 Disturbances in the important audio range are therefore unrestrictedly admitted to the audio system despite network filters and are distributed uncontrollably via the signal wiring.
 To eliminate the problem of propagation of conducted EMI, Octave has developed the Filter 3-P, a filtering system that acts directly in the path of interference, namely the analog signal cabling.

-The Filter 3-P is a passive filter system designed to be connected between the DAC and pre- or integrated amplifier.
-It is fitted with single-ended RCA as well as balanced XLR connections.
-Thanks to the innovative filter technology, the same high level of effect is achieved via either RCA as XLR.
+The Filter 3-P is a passive EMI filter system designed to be connected between any audio source component - analog or digital - and the pre- or integrated amplifier input to which it is connected.
+With regards to digital sources (for example with a DAC, streamer, cd-player, PC) the effect is most immediately evident.
+The Filter 3-P is available in two versions: fitted with single-ended RCA or balanced XLR connections.
+Thanks to the innovative technology implemented in this design, the same high level of noise-filtering is achieved via either of the RCA or XLR variants of the Filter 3-P.

 The core of the Filter 3 is a highly specialized broadband interference suppression transformer.